-CoPIRG seeks a Campaign Organizer to lead our campaigns to protect public health and to fight for more funding for safer, cleaner, and better transportation options.
+CoPIRG seeks a Transportation Advocate and Campaign Organizer to lead our campaigns to protect public health and to fight for more funding for safer, cleaner, and better transportation options.

 Through CoPIRG we’re standing up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.
 For more than 40 years, we’ve stood up for Colorado consumers, countering the influence of big banks, the highway industry, chemical manufacturers and other powerful special interests.
 We helped pass the 2004 Fastracks light-rail initiative in Denver and have convinced major fast food chains like McDonald’s and Subway to phase out the routine use of antibiotics on the factory farms that supply them.